What are the benefits of mindfulness in the workplace?

 Imagine a meeting where everyone was fully attentive to the topic at hand.
 Nobody is checking their phone under the table, nobody is thinking about their next meeting, nobody is dwelling on some other project or conversation.

 Imagine how much more efficient and effective that meeting might be if everyone was actually paying attention.

 In the current age of busy-ness, where we are constantly dealing with a stream of interruptions and “emergencies”, bouncing through back-to-back meetings, and mentally dealing with multiple competing priorities and deadlines, it is difficult to reach our potential to lead with excellence.

-What are some of the benefits of mindful leadership?
+So what are some of the benefits of mindfulness in the workplace?

 Mindfulness gives the ability to filter through the multitude of competing demands, switch context skillfully, and apply deep, sustained focus where appropriate, enabling leaders to execute on the priorities that drive business outcomes.